ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/ballerina-central/publish-packages-to-ballerina-central.md

 keywords: ballerina, programming language, ballerina packages, publishing packages
 permalink: /learn/publish-packages-to-ballerina-central/
 active: publish-packages-to-ballerina-central
-intro: Ballerina packages can be used as dependencies.
-The sections below include information about working with packages.
+intro: Ballerina packages available in Ballerina Central can be used as dependencies.
+The sections below include information about working with such packages.
 ---

 ## Create a package